TRADOC-G2/oe-ontology/README.md

 OEIdeologyOntology.owl - Contains relations for Ideologies as well as Acts and Directives)

-OEMETLData.owl - Contains instance data of Mission Essential Task Lists and the Tasks that go along with them

 OEOntology.owl - Contains imports for all BFO and Operational Environment Files

 OEOrganizationOntology.owl - Contains relations for Organizations

-OEPmesiiptOntology.owl - Contains relations for the PMESIIPT model

 OEReligionOntology.owl - Contains relations pertaining to religions